ChirikjianLab/lbipe/README.md

 ## Setup

-All code was developed and tested on Ubuntu 20.04 with Python 3.9 and PyTorch 1.11.
-You are suggested to create a virtual environment in conda, activate the environment, and install the required .
+All code was tested on Ubuntu 20.04 with Python 3.12 and PyTorch 2.2.1.
+You are suggested to create a virtual environment in conda, activate the environment, and install the required packages.

 ```
-conda create --name myenv  # create a vitual environment
+conda create --name lbipe_env  # create a vitual environment
-conda activate myenv  # activate the virual environment
+conda activate lbipe_env  # activate the virual environment
-conda install --file requirements.txt  # install dependencies
+conda install --file requirements.txt  # install required packages
+conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia  # install pytorch
 conda deactivate  # exit the virtual environment
 ```